 - 1Audi e-tron GT reviewSpectacular looks and performance, plus contemporary EV tech, make the Audi e-tron GT one of the most desirable luxury saloons around

-- 4Interior, design and technology - currently readingStunning exterior design is matched by a suitably high-tech interior, although it’s not as futuristic as you might have wished
+- 4Interior, design and technology - currently readingStunning exterior design and a suitably high-tech interior, although the look isn’t as futuristic as you might have wished